3 Oct 2024

 Archival Collections Processing (Graduate)

 A professional and focused experience in archival work structured around processing and preservation of archival collections, cataloging and archival descriptive practices and standards including EAD (Encoded Archival Description).
 Graduate interns work under the supervision and guidance of senior archivists in Collections Processing.
-This internship is offered in both the Archives’ Washington, DC office and New York Research Center.

 Archives of American Art Journal (Advanced undergraduate or Graduate)